Making great webcam training videosLast Updated: March 13, 2019

 Webcam videos can be some of the most engaging online videos.
-You can keep your learners' attention with simple, easy-to-produce videos done right from your desk.
+You can keep your audience's attention with simple, easy-to-produce videos done right from your desk.

 Webcam videos are engaging because they're personal and informal.
-They are more authentic than high-production videos and your learners will feel like they're in a room with you.
+They are more authentic than high-production videos and your team will feel like they're in a room with you.

 If you doubt the effectiveness of a personal webcam video, just take a look at the phenomenon of vlogging to see how many people love this format.